uriel/knit/README.md

 * `Yo`: Yarn over

-Stitches can be directly followed by a quantifier (see below), in order to determine how often it should be repeated.
+Stitches can be directly followed by a quantifier (see below), in order to determine how often they should be repeated.

 For example `P3 K2` means: Three Purl stitches, followed by two Knit stitches.

 ### Groupings

-* Any sequence of stitches can be encased in `[` and `]`, to turn it into a distinct grouping.
+Any sequence of stitches can be encased in `[` and `]`, to turn it into a distinct grouping.
 A group can have its own quantifiers (see below), to determine how often it should be repeated.

-Groups can be directly followed by a quantifier, in order to determine how often it should be repeated.

 For example `[p3 k3] 10` means: Three Purl stitches, followed by three knit stitches.
 And repeat the whole block ten times.